 Background and Objectives

-Specifically, the NCM initiative is working with Governments, private sector, academia and civil society to develop the tools, services and institutions needed for linked international climate markets that accommodate a "patchwork" of different domestic climate actions.
-The end-goal is to enhance the transparency and comparability of heterogeneous climate actions in order to enable more countries to participate in liquid and scalable international climate markets, while still preserving the environmental integrity of the trade.
+Specifically, the NCM initiative is working with Governments, the private sector, academia and civil society to develop and pilot innovative tools, services and institutions that could support bottom-up, linked international climate markets.
+The end-goal is to enhance the transparency, comparability and potential fungibility of heterogeneous climate actions to enable more countries to participate in liquid and scalable international climate markets, while still preserving the environmental integrity of the trade.
 Furthermore, it is envisioned that the mechanisms developed by the initiative would have multi-purpose, stand-alone benefits, in addition to supporting linkage.
-For instance, comparing the mitigation outcomes of actions through a common, robust and transparent assessment framework could enable benchmarking of climate mitigation programs, policies and commitments; guide financing and capacity building priorities; track and monitor progress towards NDC implementation; and incentivize greater ambition through a race-to-the-top.
+For instance, comparing the MOs of actions through a common, robust and transparent assessment framework could enable benchmarking of climate mitigation programs, policies and commitments; guide financing and capacity building priorities; track and monitor progress towards NDC implementation; and incentivize greater ambition through a race-to-the-top.

 The NCM initiative’s activities are divided into four key work-streams, as summarized in the Figure 1.
 Key documents for these four work-streams are provided in the “Related Documents” section below.